deanjerkovich/loraham/README.md

 ![image](images/feather-boards.jpg)

 The above image shows four feather boards, three which have simple coil antennas and featherwings (an OLED screen, a GPS receiver, and an SD logger).
 Also shown is a large 6600mAh battery and a couple of 3d printed cases.
+Hidden from view are 400mAh batteries that fit in between the feather & featherwing boards.

 Some benefits of using these boards: